knuckleswtf/scribe-docs/laravel/1-getting-started.md

     ],
 ```

-Each entry in the `routes` array defines a route _group_.
-The main purpose of these groups is to let you apply different settings to different sets of endpoints (for instance, adding an `Api-Version` header to some routes).
-By default, all your routes are in a single group.
-For now, let's leave them like that.
-See more about route groups [here](/laravel/reference/config#routes).
+For historical reasons, each entry in the `routes` array defines a route _group_.
+However, we recommend keeping all your routes in a single group.

 The important key here is the `prefixes`.
 Set it to a path matching your API routes.
 For instance, the default config (`["api/*"]`) will match any endpoints that start with `<your-app-url>/api/`.
 You can set it to `["*"]` to match all endpoints.